-Beloved, listen to Jesus' wordless sermon.
+Beloved, please listen to Jesus' wordless sermon.
 This is your greatest need.
-You need to be right with God.
-Are you?
-You can be...
+And mine.
+We need to get right with God.
+And we can't make ourselves right with God.
+It's something God Himself must do.
+And that's why He sent Jesus.

 3. Jesus came to meet that need.
 It's why He entered Jerusalem on Palm Sunday.
 It's why He allowed wicked men to nail Him to the cross.
-It's why He conquered the grave the following Sunday.
-He came to meet our greatest need.
+It's why He left the tomb the following Sunday, and returned to heaven, promising to return.
+He came to meet our greatest need, our need for God Himself.